GPS Air

-GPS Air, formerly Global Plasma Solutions, is an indoor air quality company based in the United States that provides air conditioning and other air quality technologies for commercial and industrial buildings with a focus on using "needlepoint bi-polar cold plasma".
-The company produced room air quality products designed for schools, among other indoor locations, and after the outbreak of the COVID-19 pandemic thousands of schools purchased their products for preventing viral outbreaks.
+GPS Air, formerly Global Plasma Solutions, is an American indoor air quality company that provides air quality technologies for residential, commercial and industrial buildings with a focus on using "needlepoint bipolar ionization", also known as soft ionization.
+The company produces in-duct and in-room air quality products designed for nearly all indoor spaces.
+After the outbreak of the COVID-19 pandemic thousands of locations purchased their products for treating the indoor air.

 Investigations by Boeing, air quality organizations such as the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), and various academic researchers into the efficacy of the air purifiers GPS Air sold raised concerns about both their effectiveness and the potential negative health effects that could occur from the high levels of negative ions produced by the devices.
 In response, the company filed lawsuits against a member of ASHRAE and the academic publisher Elsevier.

 History

 Founded in 2008 in Savannah, Georgia, GPS Air was created as an air purification sales company focused on "needlepoint bi-polar cold plasma" as the primary function of its products.
 In October 2018, the company was purchased by the investment firm Falfurrias Capital Partners and had its headquarters moved to Charlotte, North Carolina.